Generalized equivalences between subsampling and ridge regularization: Implications of equivalences

 \section{Implications of equivalences}

 The generalized risk equivalences establish a connection between the risks of different ridge ensembles, including the ridge predictors on full data and the full-ensemble ridgeless predictors.
 These connections enable us to transfer properties from one estimator to the other.
 For example, by examining the impact of subsampling on the estimator's performance, we can better understand how to optimize the ridge penalty.
 We will next provide an example of this.
+Many common methods, such as ridgeless or lassoless predictors, have been recently shown to exhibit non-monotonic behavior in the sample size or the limiting aspect ratio.
 An open problem raised by \citet[Conjecture 1]{nakkiran2021optimal} asks whether the prediction risk of the ridge regression with optimal ridge penalty $\lambda^*$ is monotonically increasing in the data aspect ratio $\phi = p / n$.
-Our equivalence results provide a surprising (even to us) indirect way to answer this question affirmatively.
+The non-monotonicity risk behavior implies that more data can hurt performance, and it's important to investigate whether optimal ridge regression also suffers from this issue.
+Our equivalence results provide a surprising (even to us) indirect way to answer this question affirmatively under proportional asymptotics.

-To analyze the monotonicity of the risk, we will need to impose two additional regularity assumptions.
+To analyze the monotonicity of the risk, we will need to impose two additional regularity assumptions to guarantee the convergence of the prediction risk.
 Let \smash{$\bSigma = \sum_{j=1}^p r_j\bw_j\bw_j^{\top}$} denote the eigenvalue decomposition, where $(r_j, \bw_j)$'s are pairs of associated eigenvalue and normalized eigenvector.
 The following assumptions ensure that the hardness of the underlying regression problems across different limiting data aspect ratios is comparable.

 \begin{assumption}[Spectral convergence] We assume there exists a deterministic distribution $H$ such that the empirical spectral distribution of $\bSigma$, \smash{$H_{p}(r) = p^{-1}\sum_{i=1}^{p} \ind_{\{r_i \le r\}}$}, weakly converges to $H$, almost surely (with respect to $\bx$). \end{assumption}